flytbase/flytdocs/source/docs/FlytPOD/Hardware_specifications.rst

 13. External GPS MAG Port
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Connect up to two external GPS-MAG sensors for redundancy and accuracy.
-GPS-MAG1 is the primary port.
-GPS-MAG2 port is reserved for now.
+GPS-MAG1 is the primary port in FlytPOD.
 You must attach the provided GPS-MAG module to this port for stable flight.

+.. attention:: FlytPOD PRO comes with two GPS-MAG ports thus allowing you to connect two external GPS-MAG sensors.

 14. VI Sensor Input
 ^^^^^^^^^^^^^^^^^^^